GOVTNZ/web-standards/guidance/assessment/tests/usability/privacy.md

 #### What are the privacy requirements?

-Each website must have a privacy statement (“Privacy Statement”).
+Each website must have a privacy statement ("Privacy Statement").
 The home page must include a visible link, called "Privacy policy" or something similarly unambiguous, to the Privacy Statement.

 The Privacy Statement needs to include several bits of information: